Molten Chocolate Lava Cakes are rich and decadent yet incredibly easy!

 Next whisk in 1 cup powdered sugar.

 Followed by 2 whole eggs plus 2 egg yolks.
-Save the egg whites for a scramble, or somthin’!
+Save the egg whites for a scramble, or somthing!

-Finally whisk in 6 Tablespoons flour until it’s just combined.
+Finally whisk in 6 Tablespoons all-purpose flour or a gluten-free baking blend until it’s just combined.

 Next spray 4 custard cups VERY well with nonstick spray, divide the batter between the cups, then bake for 12-13 minutes at 425 degrees until the sides are set, but the center is soft.
 You don’t want it jiggly, just soft.